zeromask1337/zeromask1337/README.md

 # Hey there 👋

 My name's Max and I'm a frontend developer.
-Currently working on becoming full stack.
 Interested in server architecture, Ubuntu and low-level languages.
 Maybe some day will be rust developer...

 ### :hammer_and_wrench: Languages and Tools :